 Yes, through an unexpected demand, my course is now available to the wider expat community-based in Paris.
 It is not just an educational business, it is an anglophone community project.
 We are all over Paris, but our busiest areas are on the western side: 15th, 16th, and 17th arrondissements.

 My goal is to make sure that the kids feel confident speaking English, and that they have an interest in English-speaking culture.
 I aim to help bilingual kids maintain and develop a curiosity in their second language.

 ☞ READ MORE: Best Children’s books to learn French

 You mentioned you have a special offer on at the moment?

 Yes, if you follow us on Facebook, you can book your first class this coming September.
 Links are below.

 Contribution by Leila Lorenzo

 Founder of International Kids Club, open exclusively to international kids who are fluent in English.
 Our aim is to build interest and excitement about using English, and for our students to use English creatively, and with the same passion that we do!
-Follow us on Facebook and book your first free trial class in September.
+Follow us on Facebook and book your first class in September.